kratores85/emw/README.md

 ### Copy Game Folder Files

-Download the latest ENB Series from [here](http://enbdev.com/download_mod_tesskyrimse.htm) and copy `d3d9.dll` and `enbhost.exe` from the WrapperVersion folder of the archive to your game folder.
+Download the latest ENB Series from [here](http://enbdev.com/download_mod_tesskyrim.htm) and copy `d3d9.dll` and `enbhost.exe` from the WrapperVersion folder of the archive to your game folder.

-Copy the all of the files from the `MO2/Game Folder Files` directory into your game folder.
+Inside of the folder that you chose to install EMW is a folder called `Game Folder Files`.
+The _contents_ of this folder must be placed into the Enderal game directory.
+If you chose to install EMW to `c:/MO2 - Enderal My Way` and your steam is located at `c:/steam` then the contents of `c:/MO2 - Enderal My Way/Game Folder Files/` would need to be copied into `c:/steam/steamapps/common/Enderal/` for instance.

 ## In-Game MCM Options